 My sisters and I were raised on a small farm.
 It was well understood that following high school graduation we would attend university.
 Afterwards, I spent 33 years in the educational field initially as a teacher, then a school counsellor and eventually a school principal.
 I must thank the students in the Industrial Arts; they were the ones who introduced me to the art of intarsia in the late 1990’s.
 This has now been a hobby for the past 20 years.

-Since my hearing loss was beginning to affect my work, I retired after 33 years and started a business as a framer/general contractor.
+Since my hearing loss was beginning to affect my work as a counsellor and school administrator, I retired after 33 years and started a business as a framer/general contractor.
 These are two of the custom homes I have built.
 Just as with intarsia, I loved working with wood.
 The love of woodworking and attention to detail necessary for intarsia were also applied to the custom homes and cottages that I have built.
 During construction, I was involved with the foundation, framing, roofing, masonry work, flooring and finish carpentry work.
 I hired sub-trades for drywall, electrical, plumbing and heating.
 When time permitted, intarsia was a pleasant getaway.

 Time marches on and waits for no one.
 After 14 years of custom building, it is now time to start a new chapter.
 I am now devoting my time and energy to creating intarsia projects and perfecting this art.